mriamnobody/telegram-downloader/README.md

     python downloader.py
     ```

+2. Follow the prompts:

+    - If previous sessions are found, you can choose to reuse a previous login or log in with a new number.
-2. When prompted, enter your Telegram API ID and API hash.
+    - If logging in with a new number, enter your mobile number, API ID, and API hash.
 You can obtain these from [my.telegram.org](https://my.telegram.org).

-3. Enter a name for your session.
+    - Enter the name for your session.
 This will be used to save the session file.

+3. After logging in:

-4. Select the channel or group by its number from the listed channels/groups.
+    - Select the channel or group by its number from the listed channels/groups.
+    - The script will list all media files available in the selected channel or group.

-5. Enter the file IDs you want to download, or enter `all` to download all files, or enter a range (e.g., `110-120`) to download specific files within that range.
+    - Enter the file IDs you want to download, `all` to download all files, or a range (e.g., `110-120`) to download specific files within that range.

-6. Enter the download path where you want to save the files.
+    - Enter the download path where you want to save the files.
+    - Enter the number of files to download concurrently (recommended: 4).
+    -
+## Notes

+- **Reusing Previous Login**: In case you have successfully logged in once using the script, the next time you start the script, you don't have to enter API details or your mobile number.
+You can simply select the previous login and start again.
+- **Error Handling with Saved API Details**: The API details are saved so that in case of any error while logging in, such as entering the wrong mobile number or incorrect login code, you won't have to enter the API details again next time.
+You only have to enter your mobile number, and the script will look for the configuration details associated with that number.
+- **Session File Management**: The Telethon library saves a session file (named as `mobile_number.session` where your mobile number is used to name the session file).
+This file allows you to start downloading files without logging in again if you have logged in successfully once.
+The script handles situations where the session file is created even if the login was unsuccessful, ensuring that the session file is only used if the login was successful.

 ## Script Details